Jury trials have started to resume all over Los Angeles County, and it looks like the green light will be given within the next month or two.

 All Defendants Have the Legal Right to a Lawyer

-At the arraignment, if a defendant enters a “not guilty” plea, then there are many pretrial trial proceedings that are primarily designed to resolve the case in order to avoid a trial.
+If a defendant enters a “not guilty” plea at the arraignment, there are many pretrial trial proceedings that are primarily designed to resolve the case and avoid a trial.

-If the case can't be resolved, then it will proceed to a jury trial, where all defendants have the legal right to a lawyer, but also have the right to represent themselves, which is highly discouraged.
+If the case can't be resolved, it will proceed to a jury trial.
+All defendants have the legal right to a lawyer, but they also have the right to represent themselves, which is highly discouraged.

-Due to the fact the right to an attorney is guaranteed by the constitution, the court is required to appoint an attorney (public defender) to represent a criminal defendant at a jury trial if they unable to afford one.
+Due to the fact the constitution guarantees the right to an attorney, the court is required to appoint an attorney (public defender) to represent a criminal defendant at a jury trial if they are unable to afford one.

 The assigned public defender is required to provide competent legal representation.